simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

         - Can predict costs

 - Paradigms for hosting apps
+    - On-Premises (Manage)
+        - Manage everything, include networking, compute resources purchase and powering
-    - IaaS
+    - IaaS (Host)
         - Infrastructure such as VMs, networking, LBs, firewalls that you can get in a Cloud environment
-    - PaaS
+    - PaaS (Develop)
         - Provider runs your application, don't have access to hardware, but you provide the software/code
-    - SaaS
+    - SaaS (Consume)
         - Software available to use within the cloud, only configuration access only
+        - Subscription based cost
 ![Compare paradigms](https://stack247.files.wordpress.com/2015/05/azure-on-premises-vs-iaas-vs-paas-vs-saas.png)

 - Cloud Types